Running Springs, California: Surroundings and economy

 Running Springs is a mountain community in the San Bernardino Mountains.
 It is an inholding in the San Bernardino National Forest.
 Situated at the junction of State Route 18 and State Route 330, it is a major gateway to the mountain communities of Lake Arrowhead, Arrowbear, Green Valley Lake, and Big Bear and is the closest community to Snow Valley Mountain Resort.
 It lies some 16 mi northeast of the city of Highland, California, up State Route 330, at an elevation of 6080 ft.
 While there is no primary industry in Running Springs, there are service industries geared to the tourism market, as the San Bernardino National Forest is a year-round tourist destination.

 Additionally, Running Springs, together with surrounding communities, form a bedroom community for commuters who are employed in San Bernardino.

 Running Springs is a member community of the Rim of the World, an inhabited stretch of the San Bernardino Mountains and wholly contained in the San Bernardino National Forest.
 The Rim (as it is locally known) extends from Crestline to Big Bear, a distance of some 30 mi.
 Running Springs is served by Rim of the World High School and Mary Putnam Henck Intermediate School situated in Lake Arrowhead.

-Logging in the San Bernardino Mountains was once done on a large scale, with the Brookings Lumber Company operation the largest.
+Logging in the San Bernardino Mountains was once done on a large scale, with the Brookings Lumber & Box Company operation the largest.
 It operated on 8,000 acre between Fredalba and Hunsaker Flats (present-day Running Springs), and extending northward to Heap's Ranch and Lightningdale (near Green Valley Lake) between 1899 and 1912.
 It built a logging railroad to bring logs to the mill at Fredalba.
 The Shay locomotives had to be disassembled and hauled by wagon up the mountain, since the railroad operated in the high country but did not connect to other railroads in the lowlands.
 About 60% of the finished lumber was hauled by wagon down the steep grades to the Molino box factory in Highland, which made packing crates for the citrus grown in the area.
 The remaining 40% went to the company's retail lumber yard in San Bernardino.
 In 1912, the company dismantled the Fredalba sawmill and moved much of the machinery to Brookings, Oregon.

+Education

+It is in the Rim of the World Unified School District.